coldnebo/dcs-si-exporter/README.md

 Work in Progress

+HACK in Progress -- I have a super hack, which is to read the frequencies from the SI client and write them back out to the simAPI_input.json until I can source them properly from the sim.

 ### MVP Requirements

 The following simAPI values are hardcoded currently because I can't find a good source for